Lifting, launching, cranage & transportation

 SYH’s boatyard team lifts out and re-launches approximately 1,500 vessels each year for annual maintenance and has a range of equipment to make efficient use of time and hard standing space.

 SYH has a selection of boat hoists and cranes available to lift vessels up to 75tonnes measuring 80ft overall (25 metres) length and a beam of up to 20ft (6 metres).
 SYH’s boatyard team is able to un-step and step masts up to 90ft (27.5 metres).

 SYH offers a transportation and logistics service with start-to-finish project management.
 Whether you are transporting a vessel by road or sea, SYH has the experience needed to organise every step of the process.
 SYH’s portfolio of logistics projects includes designing a purpose-built shipping container for a yacht going to Antigua and managing a Melges sent to Chile.

 SYH regularly lifts and launches everything from RNLI lifeboats, long-keeled classic yachts, and newly-commissioned yachts and motorboats.
 Whilst the majority of lifting and launching is for 30- to 40-foot yachts and motor boats, SYH has many years’ experience dealing with larger, outsized or unusual vessels.

 What does it cost?

 Scroll down to the bottom of this page to see our full list of charges.
-If you have a query or you are in need of a service not mentioned on the list, contact Aaron Woolf to discuss.
+If you have a query or you are in need of a service not mentioned on the list, contact the berthing office to discuss.